abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 In programming languages, this mapping is represented by a higher-order function called `map` with a signature (using Haskell notation), $(a \to b) \to (Fa \to Fb)$, where $F$ represents the generic type.

-Note that although any possible function that has this type signature (that that obeys the functor laws) gives rise to a functor, *not all such functors are useful*.
-Usually, there is only one of them that makes sense for a given generic type and that's why we talk about *the* list functor, and see `map` is defined directly in the in the generic datatype, as a method.
+Note that, although any possible function that has this type signature (that that obeys the functor laws) gives rise to a functor, *not all such functors are useful*.
+Usually, there is only one of them that makes sense for a given generic type and that's why we talk about *the* list functor, and we define `map` directly in the in the generic datatype, as a method.

 In the case of lists and similar structures, the *useful* implementation of `map` is the one that applies the original (simple) function to all elements of the list.